chongin12/CommitChart/README.md

 # Commit Chart
-Commit Chart is an API that displays the history of commits for each repository in a table format.
+Commit Chart is an API that displays the history of commits for each repository in a table format.\
+(It only works in public repositories.)

 ## usage